baxmittens/DistributedSparseGrids.jl/README.md

 -	experimental: integration over $X_{\sim (i)}$ (the $X_{\sim (i)}$  notation indicates the set of all variables except $X_{i}$).

 ## Usage

+### General remarks

+-	The quality of the error prediction depends on the number of collocation points.
+Therefore, for only a few collocation points, adaptive refinement may fail.
+Therefore it is recommended to generate some initial levels before using adaptive refinement (see examples).
+-	The interpolation is based on a local Lagrangian basis.
+Functions with discontinuities cannot be approximated.

 ### Point sets